mudcano/mudrich/docs/source/tables.rst

 For instance, the following code displays two pieces of text aligned to both the left and right edges of the terminal on a single line::

-    from rich import print
+    from mudrich import print
-    from rich.table import Table
+    from mudrich.table import Table

     grid = Table.grid(expand=True)
     grid.add_column()